mlabbe/nativefiledialog/README.md

  - Paid support available.
  - Multiple file selection support.
  - 64-bit and 32-bit friendly.
- - GCC, Clang, Mingw and Visual Studio supported.
+ - GCC, Clang, Xcode, Mingw and Visual Studio supported.
- - No third party dependencies.
+ - No third party dependencies for building or linking.
  - Support for Vista's modern `IFileDialog` on Windows.
  - Support for non-deprecated Cocoa APIs on OS X.
  - GTK+3 dialog on Linux.